RyanPLehan/HealthCheck/README.md

 3. Each Health Check Monitor can be assigned an individual or shared port number.
 4. When probed, a **Successfull** indication is when the connection is accepted and then closed.
 5. This is **not** a Request/Response model.
     -  This means, health checks are executed until **ALL** results are Healthy.
-Then a port will be listened upon for probe.
+Then a port will be listened upon for a probe.
-6. Startup and Readiness probes are a **One Time Occurrance**.
+6. Startup and Readiness monitors are a **One Time Occurrance**.
-    -  This means once a TCP probe is successful, it will not be reactivated
+    -  This means once a TCP probe is successful, it will not be reactivated.
-7. Liveness probe will be active for the entire lifetime of the applicaiton.
+7. Liveness monitor will be active for the entire lifetime of the applicaiton.
-    -  After the initial probe, Health Checks will be re-ran after a successful probe.
+    -  Health Checks will be re-ran after each successful probe.

 ### TCP Probes **MUST READ**
 Kuberentes has a Startup, Readiness, and Liveness Probe (in order)
-Therefore, if defined, the monitoring will not progress until the Probe has occurred.
+Therefore, if defined, the monitoring will not progress until the probe has occurred.
 Meaning, if Startup, Readiness and Liveness are defined to be monitored.
-Then the monitor will not respond to the Readiness probe until the Startup Probe has occurred.
+Then the monitor will not respond to the Readiness probe until the Startup probe has occurred.
-The same applies to Liveness, in that, the monitor will not respond to the Liveness probe until the Readiness probe has occurred
+The same applies to Liveness, in that, the monitor will not respond to the Liveness probe until the Readiness probe has occurred.

 ## Health Checks
-1. All Health Check Probes have a default Health Check routine that will return a single result status.
+1. All Health Check Probes have a default Health Check routine that will return a single result.
     These defaults are in place so that a client can respond without the need of a custom written health check.
     -  Status - By default will return **UnHealthy**
         -  This works in accordance to Microsoft's Health Check